-What does the IELS study involve?
+What did the IELS study involve?

 All responses from questionnaires and the information from activities are strictly confidential.
 Findings will never be presented at school level or identify schools, teachers, parents/carers or children.

-Who is conducting the IELS study in England?
+Who conducted the IELS study in England?

-The National Foundation for Educational Research (NFER) is responsible for overseeing IELS in England, on behalf of the Department for Education.
+The National Foundation for Educational Research (NFER) was responsible for overseeing IELS in England, on behalf of the Department for Education.
 NFER is a leading independent provider of education research and insights, including research in the early years.

-The results of the activities children completed and questionnaires from parents/carers and teachers are being analysed by the international research team.
-The aspects that worked well will be taken forward to the main study in October and November 2018.
+The results of the activities the children completed and questionnaires from parents/carers and teachers were analysed by the international research team.
+The aspects that worked well were taken forward to the main study.

-October – November 2018 - Children, parents/carers and schools take part in the main study.
-This involves at least 3000 children and parents/carers in 200 schools in each country.
+Children, parents/carers and schools took part in the main study.
+This involved over 2,500 children and parents/carers in around 200 schools in each country.